Cadillac Series 62: Second generation (1942, 1946–1947)

 In 1946, the Series 62 used GM's C-body platform, as did the Cadillac Sixty Special, Buick Super and Buick Roadmaster, and Oldsmobile 98.
 Notchback styling characterized the cars except for the Club Coupe which had fastback styling.
 It was easy to distinguish the Series 62 coupe from the Series 61 because the door skins did not flare out above the rocker panel moldings, and the side window openings were lower and the reveal window moldings circled each window individually instead of looping around all the windows.
 The Series 62 sedan featured ventiplanes on both the front and rear door windows.
 It was also the first Cadillac to enter production after World War II.
 Interior styling and technical features were similar to those seen on the Cadillac Series 61 but with slightly richer interior appointments.
 Late 1946 models introduced technical changes to the V8 engine in the form of hardened ball seats for the hydraulic lifters.

-The 1947 models received minor styling changes and the addition of Hydro-Lectric window lifts on the Series 62 convertible, which remained the sole ragtop in Cadillac's lineup.
+The 1947 models received minor styling changes and the addition of Hydro-Lectric window lifts on the Series 62 convertible, which remained the sole convertible in Cadillac's lineup.
+1947 grilles featured five horizontal blades in place of the six blades used for 1946.
 Polished metal stone guards on the fenders replaced the rubber ones used on 1946 models.
-As before, Series 62s remained Cadillac's bread-and-butter lineup with 39,834 produced, 84% of the make's total 1947 volume.
+As before, Series 62s remained Cadillac's best-selling model with 39,834 produced, 84% of the make's total 1947 volume.